Recognizing and Celebrating Good History Since 1945

 Worried your application isn’t competitive?
 Not sure how to get recognition at the national level?
 We’ve assembled these tips and sample nominations to help you get started and create a great application.

-Before submitting your nomination, be sure that you have read the manuals, spoken with your state or regional representative, explored this site, reviewed the instructions and criteria for your type of nomination, and have looked at our examples of critical testimony letters.
-You can also read articles on previous year’s winners on our blog.
+Before submitting your nomination, be sure that you have read the guidelines, spoken with your state or regional representatives, explored this site, reviewed the instructions and criteria for your type of nomination, and have looked at our examples of critical testimony letters.
+You can also read articles on winners in the History News magazine and on our blog.

-We realize that you may still have questions, however, so please feel free to contact your state team captain, regional representative, or the AASLH office by phone or email.
+We realize that you may still have questions, however, so please feel free to contact your state and regional representatives, or the AASLH office by phone or email.

 Please explore the entire awards site and contact your state and regional representatives to understand how to submit a quality nomination and how the review process works, but here are a few basic questions to get you started.